 -

 Senegal and Ivory Coast fans face travel bans to the US due to new entry restrictions, affecting support at the upcoming World Cup.
-Despite exceptions for players, supporters without visas are barred, prompting concern among fans and teams about limited attendance and logistical challenges.
+Despite exceptions for players, supporters without visas are barred, raising concerns about limited attendance and logistical challenges for teams and fans.